Menu Close

 ABOUT

-As a dynamic structure, a scholarly website is always in process.
-Phase One of The Yellow Nineties Online (2010-2015), edited by Dennis Denisoff and Lorraine Janzen Kooistra, was revised and absorbed into Yellow Nineties 2.0 in 2016.
-The initial stage of the project published digital editions of the single-volume Pagan Review (1892) and the thirteen-volume Yellow Book (1894-1897) with the support of a Social Sciences and Humanities of Canada (SSHRC) Standard Research Grant.
+Phase One of The Yellow Nineties Online (2010-2015), edited by Lorraine Janzen Kooistra and Dennis Denisoff, was revised and absorbed into Yellow Nineties 2.0 in 2016.
+The initial stage of the project published digital editions of the single-volume Pagan Review (1892) and the thirteen-volume Yellow Book (1894-1897) with the support of a Social Sciences and Humanities Research Council of Canada (SSHRC) Standard Research Grant.

-Phase Two, Yellow Nineties 2.0 (2016-2023), is edited and directed by Lorraine Janzen Kooistra and supported by a SSHRC Insight Grant.
-In addition to a redesigned interface and new affordances, Y90s 2.0 expands the content to include digital editions of The Dial (5 volumes, published occasionally between 1889-1897), The Evergreen: A Northern Seasonal (4 volumes, 1895-97), The Green Sheaf (13 issues, 1903-1904), The Pageant (2 volumes, 1896-97), The Savoy (2 quarterly and 6 monthly issues, 1896), and The Venture: An Annual of Art and Literature (2 volumes, 1903-1905).
+Phase Two, Yellow Nineties 2.0 (2016-2024), edited and directed by Lorraine Janzen Kooistra, was supported by a SSHRC Insight Grant.
+In addition to a redesigned backend and interface, Y90s 2.0 added six more digital editions: The Dial (5 volumes, published occasionally between 1889-1897), The Evergreen: A Northern Seasonal (4 bi-annual volumes, 1895-97), The Green Sheaf (13 monthly issues, 1903-1904), The Pageant (2 annual volumes, 1896-97), The Savoy (2 quarterly and 6 monthly issues, 1896), and The Venture: An Annual of Art and Literature (2 annual volumes, 1903-1905).

-Created in Linked Open Data (LOD), the Yellow Nineties Personography provides a searchable database of contributors to late-Victorian little magazines, so that their relationships, connections, and networks can be queried, visualized, and analyzed.
+Created in Linked Open Data (LOD), the Yellow Nineties Personography provides a searchable biographical database of contributors to late-Victorian little magazines, so that their relationships, connections, and networks can be queried, visualized, and analyzed.
 The data set is available for exploration and manipulation on LINCS, the Linked Infrastructure for Networked Cultural Scholarship.

 General Editor: Lorraine Janzen Kooistra, Toronto Metropolitan University Centre for Digital Humanities

-Biographies Acquisitions Editor: Koenraad Claes, Anglia-Ruskin University
+Biographies Acquisitions Editor: Koenraad Claes, Lucy Cavendish College, Cambridge University

-Personography Editor: Alison Hedley, Toronto Metropolitan University Centre for Digital Humanities
+Personography EditorAlison Hedley, Toronto Metropolitan University Centre for Digital Humanities

-Project Manager and Designer: Reg Beatty, Toronto Metropolitan University Centre for Digital Humanities
+Project Manager and DesignerReg Beatty, Toronto Metropolitan University Centre for Digital Humanities

 Collaborators